jhdavis8/amp-ver/README.md

 are listed and described below.
 These variants are included in the core experiment targets described above.

-LockFreeList: LockFreeListOriginal
+`LockFreeList`: `LockFreeListOriginal`
  - Original: uses the original version of the LockFreeList data structure as presented in the 1st edition of the book, which contains a bug in the remove method corrected in later editions and the errata.

-FineGrainedHeap: FineGrainedHeapFair, FineGrainedHeapNoCycles
+`FineGrainedHeap`: `FineGrainedHeapFair`, `FineGrainedHeapNoCycles`
- - Fair: uses a fair ReentrantLock instead of the original ReentrantLock.
-Also passes the -fair flag to AMPVer, which indicates thread scheduling must be fair.
+ - `Fair`: uses a fair `ReentrantLock` instead of the original `ReentrantLock`.
+   Also passes the `-fair` flag to AMPVer, which indicates thread scheduling must be fair.
- - NoCycles: removes the -checkTermination flag from AMPVer, which means AMPVer will not check for cycle violations.
+ - `NoCycles`: removes the `-checkTermination` flag from AMPVer, which means AMPVer will not check for cycle violations.

-SkipQueue: SkipQueuePatched
+`SkipQueue`: `SkipQueuePatched`

- - Patched: uses a patched version of the SkipQueue data structure that fixes the cycle bug in FindAndMarkMin as described in the paper.
+ - `Patched`: uses a patched version of the `SkipQueue` data structure that fixes the cycle bug in `FindAndMarkMin` as described in the paper.

 In addition to the core experiments above, the Makefile also includes targets for running particular individual schedules of interest.
 These targets are